zkcloudworker/zkcloudworker-ui-backend/README.md

-# zkcloudworker-ui-backend
+# zkCloudWorker UI backend

 A small AWS backend used by the App

+Uses AWS amplify to mock and push functions.